-Many areas of the world, including areas within the United States, continue to experience high levels of new COVID-19 infections resulting in high risk of exposure for people who live in, or travel to these areas.
-There are also new strains emerging that appear to be more infectious and easily spread.
-Different types of travel and activities (e.g., travel on public transportation, travel on cruise ships, interaction with large groups of people, etc.) also increases a person's risk of COVID-19 exposure, regardless of the ultimate destination.
+Many areas of the world, including within the United States, have high levels of COVID-19 which increases a person's risk of COVID-19 for those who live in, or travel to these higher transmission areas.
+There are also new variants of concern that have emerged which are more infectious and easily spread.
+Different types of travel and activities (e.g., travel on public transportation, travel on cruise ships, interaction with large groups of people, etc.) increase a person's risk of COVID-19 exposure, regardless of the ultimate destination.
 Therefore, employers should take the following steps in order to minimize the risk of an employee being exposed to COVID-19 and subsequently introducing the novel coronavirus into the workplace:

-- Do not permit non-essential international and domestic business travel, especially travel that involves larger group activities and interactions (e.g., conferences, meetings). - Discourage personal international travel - Discourage personal domestic travel to areas outside of New England (ME, NH, VT, MA, RI, CT) - Discourage any personal travel on public mass transportation (i.e., bus, plane, train, subway, etc.). - Discourage travel on cruise ships. - Discourage personal social or family gatherings where unrelated individuals, or people who are not immediate close household contacts of each other, are gathering indoors and in close contact with one another.
+- Do not allow non-essential international and domestic business travel, especially travel that involves larger group activities and interactions (e.g., conferences, meetings) - Discourage personal international travel - Discourage travel on cruise ships - Discourage people from attending larger group gatherings where unrelated individuals, or people who are not immediate close household contacts of each other, are gathering indoors and in close contact with one another